 You hear it all the time in recovery circles: you gotta play the tape through to the end!
 While the initial making of a decision might bring a rush of excitement and seem like a great idea in the moment, the outcome might be very different.
 Of course we cannot predict the future, but thinking about acting on a decision for more than a second can usually give you a good idea of what’s to come.

-Who else will this decision effect?
+Who else will this decision affect?

 Probably a whole host of people that you wouldn’t imagine it would.
-Of course you can’t live your life worrying about the reactions of everyone else.
-But you should account for the health, safety and wellbeing of those around you, especially if you have a history of bad decision-making.
+Of course, you can’t live your life worrying about the reactions of everyone else.
+But you should account for the health, safety, and well-being of those around you, especially if you have a history of bad decision-making.
 Fulfilling your own needs is important, and you absolutely deserve to be happy, but again, take more than a second to decide if this decision is a good one or not.

 But not from the friend who you know is going to agree that everything you do is a GREAT idea!
 We all have one of those, right?
 You need to call the friend who is wise to your wild ways and holds a mirror up.
-Consult the friend who asks the god awful questions you don’t want to answer—who basically slaps you into reality.
+Consult the friend who asks the god-awful questions you don’t want to answer—who basically slaps you into reality.

 You already know the answer!